Guaranteeing Higher Order Convergence Rates for Accelerated Wasserstein Gradient Flow Schemes: Introduction

 As we will see below, the Lagrangian flow \eqref{characteristic_eqn} is a gradient flow of the lifted energy functional $X\mapsto \phi^{\#}_{\rho_0}(X)$ over the Hilbert space $L^2(\R^d;\rho_0)$ where That is, if $\nabla \phi^{\#}_{\rho_0}(X)$ denotes the $L^2(\R^d;\rho_0)$ Fréchet derivative of the map $X \mapsto \phi^{\#}_{\rho_0}(X)$, then

 Although the lifted energy $X\mapsto \phi^{\#}_{\rho_0}(X)$ is a good deal more complicated than the original energy $\rho\mapsto \phi(\rho)$, the advantage of this perspective is that we can much more readily generalize high-order-accurate numerical discretizations of Euclidean differential equations to the Hilbert space $L^2(\R^d,\rho_0)$, rather than needing to search for their correct analogue over the Wasserstein space.
-Indeed, from a theoretical standpoint, it is often preferable to work with the lifted functional because its higher order derivatives encode higher order geometric information such as geodesic convexity (see \cite[Lemma 3.6]{gangbo2019differentiability} and Theorem \ref{convex_equivalence}).
-By contrast, the Wasserstein hessian alone does not capture geodesic convexity: for instance, the potential energy is a linear functional, so its Wasserstein hessian vanishes identically.
-Indeed, \eqref{second_deriv_phi} shows that the second time derivative of the energy functional along geodesics involves not only the Wasserstein hessian, but also the spatial gradient of the Wasserstein gradient.
+From a theoretical standpoint, it is often preferable to work with the lifted functional because its higher order derivatives encode higher order geometric information such as geodesic convexity (see \cite[Lemma 3.6]{gangbo2019differentiability} and Theorem \ref{convex_equivalence}).
+In contrast, naively taking the Wasserstein gradient of an energy functional twice yields only a \emph{partial} Wasserstein Hessian.
+This partial Hessian does not capture the full geometric information: for instance, the potential energy is linear, so its partial Hessian vanishes identically.
+Indeed, as we will see in Remark \ref{Hessian_displacement}, the second time derivative of the energy functional along geodesics depend on both the partial Wasserstein Hessian and the spatial gradient of the Wasserstein gradient.

 To obtain a second-order-in-time discretization of \eqref{gradient_flow_eqn12}, we apply the second order trapezoidal finite difference scheme to \eqref{L2_Lagrangian_Flow}.
 In particular, we consider